 Support the news

-Pro golfer George Archer hit his second shot on 15 into the drink during his final round at the 1969 Masters.
+Pro golfer George Archer made a big splash in the final round of the 1969 Masters.
+His second shot on 15 into the drink.
 Afterward, he said, "I thought I hit a real good shot.
 But it went in the water.
 And I felt like I was in the water with that ball."

-Archer's pro career spanned five decades.
-His wife, Donna, and their two daughters often toured with him.
+But George Archer knew how to get out of a tight spot.
+His pro career spanned five decades.
+His wife Donna and their two daughters often joined him on tour.
 They were a close family.
 And they needed to be.
 Because George Archer had a secret they all had to keep.

 It starts like a great American story.
 The boy from the wrong side of the tracks shows up at the swanky country club to make a few extra bucks as a caddie.